-Discharge of a care order

-106.-(1) An application for discharge of an order under Section 23 of the Act shall be made in the format as set out in JCR Form No. 11 in the Third Schedule of these Rules and a statement setting out the reasons for discharge and the arrangements to be made for the child shall be included.
+Discharge of a 106.-(1) An application for discharge of an order under Section 23 of the Act shall be made in the format as set out in JCR Form No. 11 in the Third Schedule to these Rules and a statement setting out the reasons for discharge and the arrangements to be made for the child shall be included.

-- (2) Where an application is made for discharge by the child:- - (a) the local government authority shall be named as a party to the proceedings; and - (b) the child shall be assisted in the proceedings by a guardian ad litem. - (3) Where a child who has applied for the care order to be discharged does not have a guardian ad litem, the court shall appoint one on receiving the application and shall, wherever practicable, appoint the same guardian ad litem that represented the child in the care proceedings.
+(2) Where an application is made for discharge by the child:-

+- (a) the local government authority shall be made as a party to the proceedings; and - the child shall be assisted in the proceedings by (b) a guardian ad litem.

+(3) Where a child who has applied for the care order to be discharged does not have a guardian ad litem, the court shall appoint one on receiving the application and shall, wherever practicable, appoint the same guardian ad litem that represented the child in the care proceedings.

-- (4) Where an application to discharge the care order is made by a parent, the child and the local government authority shall be named as parties to the proceedings. - (5) Where the local government authority has applied to discharge the care order- - (a) the child and the parents or guardian shall be named as parties to the proceedings, and a guardian ad litem appointed for the child; - (b) it shall file a discharge care plan in accordance with the Child Protection Regulations. - (6) A care order shall only be discharged where-
+(4) Where an application to discharge the care order is made by a parent, the child and the local government authority shall be named as parties to the proceedings.

+(5) Where the local government authority has applied to discharge the care order-

-- (a) the court is satisfied that a care order is no longer required to safeguard the welfare of the child; - (b) the discharge care plan safeguards and promotes the welfare of the child; and - (c) discharge is in the best interests of the child.
+- (a) the child and the parents or guardian shall be made as parties to the proceedings, and a guardian ad litem appointed for the child; - (b) it shall file a discharge care plan in accordance with the Child Protection Regulations. - (6) A care order shall only be discharged where- - the court is satisfied that a care order is no (a) longer required to safeguard the welfare of the child; - (b) the discharge care plan safeguards and